mohammed-io/react-native-onboard/README.md

 ## Customization
 `react-native-onboard` is designed to be headless and customizable.
-You can use the default UI or create your own by implementing a series of provided interfaces.
-See the [Official Docs](https://docs.frigade.com/) to learn more.
+You can use the default UI or create your own by implementing a series of provided interfaces [see available props here](./src/types/index.ts])

-## Docs
-The official docs are available at [docs.frigade.com](https://docs.frigade.com/)

 ## Supercharge your onboarding flows
 While the above examples contain hard-coded strings and images for illustrative purposes, we highly recommend loading your strings and presentation